 Mariner Of The Seas cruise ship accidents, incidents and law news reports relate to a passenger vessel with IMO number 9227510, owned by Royal Caribbean.
-Among the unfortunate events at sea are Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), machinery malfunctions.
+Among the unfortunate events at sea are Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), drug smuggling, machinery malfunctions.

 Here you can also track MS Mariner Of The Seas position at sea.using the AIS live ships tracker of VesselFinder.
 The 138,280-ton 3120-passenger Royal Caribbean cruise ship Mariner was built in 2003 by the Kvaerner Masa shipbuilding company in Finland.